For Life (Soul for Real album)

-For Life is the second studio album by Soul for Real, released on September 24, 1996.
-The album was released quickly after their debut studio album Candy Rain.
+For Life is the second studio album by American R&B group Soul for Real.
+It was released on September 24, 1996, through Uptown Records and distributed by Universal Records.
+The album was released quickly after their debut Candy Rain.
 During that time, Uptown Records founder Andre Harrell left the label to become the president at Motown Records.
-MCA Music Entertainment Group CEO Doug Morris promoted Heavy D. as the new president of Uptown several months before the release of For Life.
+MCA Music Entertainment Group CEO Doug Morris promoted Heavy D as the new president of Uptown several months before the release of For Life.
 As a result, Uptown was moved from its parent company MCA Records to the newly launched Doug Morris label Universal Records.

-The first single released was the Chucky Thompson produced first single "Never Felt This Way", followed by the Sean "Puffy" Combs & Stevie J. produced second single "Love You So".
-Despite getting good reviews, the album was met with the sophomore jinx.
+The first single released was the Chucky Thompson-produced "Never Felt This Way", followed by the Sean "Puffy" Combs and Stevie J-produced second single "Love You So".
+Despite receiving good reviews, the album was met with the sophomore jinx.
 This album would be the first of a long line of R&B albums that were underpromoted while being released under Universal Records.
-For Life would be their last album recorded for a major label, as they would go independent for their next album.
+For Life would be Soul for Real's last album recorded for a major label, as they would go independent for their next album.